SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 YouTube

-Outsourcing your social media marketing comes with varying costs, depending on your chosen agency.
-Utilize our Social Media Marketing Costs Calculator to choose specific social networks, and by highlighting any combination of them, you can obtain a monthly cost estimate based on LYFE Marketing pricing.
+Outsourcing your social media marketing comes with varying costs, depending on your chosen social media agency and pricing model.
+Utilize our Social Media Marketing Costs Calculator to choose specific social networks, and by highlighting any combination of them, you can obtain a monthly cost estimate based on LYFE Marketing pricing model.
 This tool provides valuable insights into what’s included in the estimated cost.
+You’ll find that LYFE Marketing has a value-packed social media pricing package for business owners looking to grow.

 Choose Your Network